wickste/modelparser-webassembly/README.md

-# Blazor Starter Application
+# DTDL Model Parsing in WebAssembly

-This template contains an example [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-3.1#blazor-webassembly) client application, a C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) and a C# class library with shared code.
+This sample contains an example [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-3.1#blazor-webassembly) client application that shows how to use the DTDL model parser library in a web application.

 ## Getting Started

-Create a repository from the [GitHub template](https://docs.github.com/en/enterprise/2.22/user/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and then clone it locally to your machine.
+Explore the sample app hosted here as [Azure Static Web App](https://mango-moss-0edd7411e.azurestaticapps.net/)

+## Build and Run from VS

-Once you clone the project, open the solution in [Visual Studio](https://visualstudio.microsoft.com/vs/community/) and follow these steps:
+Make sure you have [Visual Studio 2019 version 16.8](https://visualstudio.microsoft.com/vs/preview/) and [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
+Once you clone the project, open the solution in Visual Studio and hit F5 to run it.

-- Rename `local.settings.example.json` to `local.settings.json`
-- Press **F5** to launch both the client application and the Functions API app

-_Note: If you're using the Azure Functions CLI tools, refer to [the documentation](https://docs.microsoft.com/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) on how to enable CORS._

-## Template Structure

-* **Client**: The Blazor WebAssembly sample application
-* **API**: A C# Azure Functions API, which the Blazor application will call
-* **Shared**: A C# class library with a shared data model between the Blazor and Functions application

 ## Deploy to Azure Static Web Apps

-This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).
+This application can easily be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [this quickstart guide](https://aka.ms/blazor-swa/quickstart).